 Jobs allow you to easily run your data processing and other computing tasks.
+You can schedule jobs or run them as one-offs.
 You choose a script you want to run and your desired execution environment, and Faculty will run it for you.

 - A job defines the specification of a task to be run, principally containing a script to be run, its execution environment and a definition of parameters accepted by that job.